pCloud/pcloud-sdk-js/README.md

 # [pCloud](https://www.pcloud.com/) JavaScript SDK

-`pcloud-sdk-js` is a JavaScript library that let's you include **pCloud** functionality in your apps.
-It lets you use the full range of the [pCloud's API](https://docs.pcloud.com/) with some utility functions over the top.
+`pcloud-sdk-js` is a JavaScript library that lets you include **pCloud** functionality in your apps.
+It lets you use the full range of the [pCloud's API](https://docs.pcloud.com/) with some utility over that.

   * **Universal**/Isomorphic.
   * **Promise** based API.